Seoul off the beaten path: 10 places to skip the crowds

 How to get there

-From Seoul Station, take subway line 1 to Seokgye and change to line 6 to Hwarangdae.
+Take subway line 1 to Seokgye from Seoul Station and change to line 6 to Hwarangdae.

 If you get all the way here, you shouldn’t miss the beautiful UNESCO World Heritage Site of the Royal Tombs of the Joseon Dynasty.

-The Tombs are set in an idyllic park, in between hills and forests, and have been perfectly preserved throughout the years.
-Even though the area is so important to Korean history, it is still a hidden gem not visited by many tourists.
+The Tombs are set in an idyllic park between hills and forests and have been preserved throughout the years.
+Even though the area is essential to Korean history, it is still a hidden gem many tourists do not visit.

-Also in the area, within walking distance, there’s the beautiful cafe street Gongneung-ro.
-Colorful murals, a park along the old railroad lines, cafes and restaurants, everything waiting to be discovered without the crowds of tourists.
+Also within walking distance is the beautiful cafe street Gongneung-ro.
+It has colorful murals, a park along the old railroad lines, cafes, and restaurants—everything waiting to be discovered without the crowds of tourists.

 Yangju Nari Park

-You will discover countless types of flowers in various colors, with the beautiful mountain as your background.
+You will discover countless flowers in various colors, with the beautiful mountain as your background.

-Of course, in the area, even though a very residential place, you will find a few nice cafes with delicious food and great coffee.
+Of course, the area is very residential, but you will find a few nice cafes with delicious food and great coffee.

 How to get there

-From Seoul Station take subway line 1 all the way to Yangju Station.
+From Seoul Station, take subway line 1 and go to Yangju Station.
 From there, take bus number 80 or bus number 77-1 to Haedong Village 해동마을 or Nari Park.
-You will have to walk a little until you find the actual park, but it won’t be too complicated.
+You must walk a little until you find the park, but it won’t be too complicated.

 Nijimori Studio

 This is a new attraction in town, a filming set turned into a theme park.
-If you haven’t been to Japan or you want to go back for a few hours, you can do so at the Najimori Studio.
+If you haven’t been to Japan or want to return for a few hours, you can do so at the Najimori Studio.

-The themed park is set in Dongducheon some 60 kilometers outside of Seoul in its northern part.
+The theme park is set in Dongducheon, some 60 kilometers outside Seoul in its northern part.
 You can rent a kimono and take pictures in it, enjoy a delicious ramen soup, and take plenty of pictures.

 Address: Gyeonggi-do, Dongducheon-si, Cheonbosan-ro, 567-12 KR